 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-Two Scripture readings for October 4th tell us that we need to decide, as people called to follow Christ, what we will do when the time to follow actually comes.
+Scripture tells us that as people called to follow Christ we need to decide what we will do when the time to follow actually comes.

-The Gospel reading is Luke 7: 31-35.
-These are Jesus' words, comparing the people who reject Him to two groups of children who refuse to agree on how to play together.
-Each group insists that the game they play must be the one they have chosen.
+In Luke 7: 31-35 Jesus compares the people who reject Him to two groups of children who refuse to agree on how to play together.
+Each group insists that the game they play must be the one their group have chosen.
 They can't adapt themselves to play the game chosen by the others.

 But when they saw another kind of living practiced by the Son of Man, they didn't like that either, for the opposite reason.
 Jesus "has come eating and drinking" and so they call Him a glutton and a drunkard.
 They add to this another charge that apparently strikes them as going right along with gluttony and drunkenness: He is a "friend of tax collectors and sinners."